 Trusts may be funded with cash, securities or real estate, and income payments may be fixed or flexible.
 The most common type, the Unitrust, is valued annually and the donor is paid a fixed percentage of the value over the following year.

 Pooled Income Fund

 The Pooled Income Fund is like a mutual fund; it accepts gifts from many donors, manages them, and distributes each gift’s portion of the earnings to the designated one or two life-income beneficiaries, successively.

 Hartford Seminary welcomes your inquiries about life income gifts and stands ready to assist you.
 All inquiries are strictly confidential.
-We also strongly advise and encourage donors to always consult with their own attorney or financial advisor as well.
-For more information, please feel free to contact the Development Office at (860) 509-9520 or send an email to email@example.com.
+We also strongly advise and encourage donors to always consult with their own attorney or financial adviser as well.
+For more information, please feel free to contact the Development Office at (860) 509-9520 or send an email to firstname.lastname@example.org.